Wednesday morning forecast

 PINE BELT, MS (WDAM) - Good morning, everyone!
-It’s much colder this morning as we begin with temps in the 30s with a little frost.
-Highs today will be in the low 50s under sunny skies.
-Temps this evening will be in the 40s.
-Lows tonight will be in the low 30s.
+It’s a cold start this morning with temps in the low 30s.
+Skies will be sunny and nice as highs reach the low 50s this afternoon.
+Temps this evening will fall into the 40s with overnight lows bottoming out in the upper 20s to low 30s.

-Tomorrow will be sunny with highs in the upper 50s under sunny skies.
-Lows will be in the low 40s.
-Partly cloudy skies arrive on Thursday as we warm up into the 60s.
+Thursday will be nice and sunny skies and highs in the upper 50s.
+Clouds will move in on Friday with highs in the low 60s.
+A few shower will be possible in the evening, but most of the rain will hold off until Saturday.

-Clouds return Friday in advance of our next cold front, which will bring t-storms Friday night into Saturday.
-This set-up could give us some strong storms, but it’s still too early to go into fine details.
-Nothing to worry about just yet.
-Just something to watch for now.c
+Heavy rain will be likely on Saturday as an area of low pressure passes just to our south, meaning an all day long cold rain.
+Highs will only be in the mid 50s.

 Copyright 2018 WDAM.
 All rights reserved.